Young Clergy Debt Assistance Program 2020

 I am pleased to announce that applications to the Young Clergy Debt Assistance Program are now being received for this year.

-To be eligible for a grant, the following four requirements must be met by clergy:
+To be eligible for a grant, the requirements noted below must be met:

-- Clergy must be appointed to a local church as a licensed local pastor or must be ordained or be in the process of becoming an ordained deacon or elder in the United Methodist Church.
-Clergy must be under appointment or beginning an appointment in the NYAC and agree to provide five years of service for receiving this grant.
+- Clergy must be forty-years-old or younger and appointed as a licensed local pastor, ordained or in the process of becoming an ordained deacon or elder in the United Methodist Church.
+All applicants must be under appointment or beginning an appointment in the New York Annual Conference and agree to provide five years of service for receiving this grant.

 These grants will be awarded on a one-time basis.
 However, clergy with excessive academic debt may reapply in succeeding years.